 Creation story is our first clue that God does not like to give up.
 What did He do after all He had built was ruined?
 He raised new life out of dead ashes!
 And life exploded into an endless variety of species.
 One of the new species God created was mankind.

 God created mankind to be caretakers of planet Earth.
-After all the destruction that went on before we were created, I think that’s quite understandable.
 We didn’t come as a single edition, but were created male and female.
 Made in God’s image, we work as a team, not unlike the Trinity who also operates as a team.

 Unfortunately, mankind parted ways with their Creator at some point in history.
 That choice is affecting our world today.
 Again God sees His creation suffering.